awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-import-export.md

 1. Choose **Import Documentation** in the **Documentation** pane\.

 1. Choose **Select OpenAPI File** to load a file from a drive, or copy and paste a file contents into the file view\.
-For an example, see the payload of the example request in [Importing Documentation Parts Using the API Gateway REST API](#api-gateway-importing-api-with-swagger-file-using-rest-api)\.
+For an example, see the payload of the example request in [Importing documentation parts using the API Gateway REST API](#api-gateway-importing-api-with-swagger-file-using-rest-api)\.

 1. Optionally, choose **Fail on warnings** or **Ignore warnings**, and choose `Merge` or `Overwrite` from **Import mode**\.